Gerald Micklem: Golf career

 Micklem made little impact as a golfer before World War II, although he gained an Oxford blue for golf and, playing with Arthur Lacey, reached the final of the 1936 Addington Foursomes.

 Micklem first came to national prominence when he reached the semi-final of the 1946 Amateur Championship before losing to Robert Sweeny Jr. The following year he won the English Amateur and was selected for the 1947 Walker Cup team.
 In 1948, partnered with Charlie Ward, he won the Daily Telegraph Foursomes Tournament.
 He played in the Walker Cup three more times, in 1949, 1953 and 1955, although he only won one of his Walker Cup matches, the foursomes in 1953.
 He won the English Amateur for a second time in 1953.

 Golf administrator

 Micklem was later actively involved as a golf administrator.
-He was non-playing captain of the Walker Cup team in 1957 and 1959, and chaired The Royal and Ancient Golf Club of St Andrews (R&A) rules of golf committee, selection committee, and championship committee and was captain of the R&A in 1968.
+He captained many England and Great Britain teams in international matches, including the Walker Cup team in 1957 and 1959.
+He chaired various committees of The Royal and Ancient Golf Club of St Andrews (R&A), including the rules of golf committee, selection committee, and championship committee, and served as captain of the R&A in 1968.
+He was also president of the English Golf Union in 1965–1966 and the European Golf Association in 1967 and 1969.